Category: M

 • 1963, played banjo with a Baltimore group, The Virginia Playboys.

 • 1963-1964, worked with Bill Monroe and the Blue Grass Boys.
-Hired by Monroe to play guitar and sing lead, but McCoury didn’t even own a guitar.
-Monroe gave him two weeks to get one and learn to play—and he did.
+Hired by Monroe to play guitar and sing lead (even though he didn’t own a guitar).

 • 1964, moved to California to join The Golden State Boys with Vern Gosdin and Don Parmley; also worked with another California band, The Shady Valley Boys.